 We are registered with RBI as a non-deposit taking NBFC (registration no. B-13.01564 dated February 13, 2002) under Section 45 IA of the Reserve Bank of India Act, 1934.
-Further, our Company has applied to RBI on August 30, 2021 for change the name in RBI license from 'Indel Money Private Limited' to 'Indel Money Limited' consequent upon its conversion as a public limited company and receipt of revised certificate of incorporation from RoC, dated August 26, 2021.
-We operate, in the gold loan sector lending money against the pledge of household gold jewellery in the states of Kerala, Tamil Nadu, Karnataka, Andhra Pradesh and Telangana and the union territory of Puducherry.
+Further, our Company has received certificate of registration dated September 27, 2021 bearing registration number B-13.01564 issued by RBI under Section 45IA of the Reserve Bank of India Act, 1934 pursuant to the change in name from 'Indel Money Private Limited' to 'Indel Money Limited' consequent upon its conversion as a public limited company and receipt of revised certificate of incorporation from RoC, dated August 26, 2021.
+We operate, in the gold loan sector lending money against the pledge of household gold jewellery in the states of Kerala, Tamil Nadu, Karnataka, Andhra Pradesh, Odisha and Telangana and the union territory of Puducherry.
 We believe that we have, over the years, been successful in expanding our brand name, as well as our customer base to different geographical locations in India.
-As on August 31, 2021, we have a network of 191 branches spread in the states of Kerala, Tamil Nadu, Karnataka, Andhra Pradesh and Telangana and the union territory.
-For further details, please refer to "Our Business - Branch Network" on page 76.
+As on March 31, 2022, we have a network of 205 branches spread in the states of Kerala, Tamil Nadu, Karnataka, Andhra Pradesh, Odisha and Telangana and the union territory of Puducherry.
+For further details, please refer to "Our Business - Branch Network" on page 85.

-We attribute our growth, in part, to our market penetration, particularly in areas which we believe are less served by organized lending institutions, which is reflected in the majority of our branches are located in urban and semi-urban areas as of August 31,2021 and streamlined procedural formalities which our customers need to complete in order to complete a loan transaction with us, which we believe enables us to attract new and retain existing customers.
+We attribute our growth, in part, to our market penetration, particularly in areas which we believe are less served by organized lending institutions, which is reflected in the majority of our branches are located in urban and semi-urban areas as of March 31, 2022 and streamlined procedural formalities which our customers need to complete in order to complete a loan transaction with us, which we believe enables us to attract new and retain existing customers.
 Over the years, we have focused on customers in such markets that offer us significant growth opportunities and customer loyalty.
 Having such a network enables us to service and support our existing customers from proximate locations which gives our customers easy access to our services and enables us to expand our Doorstep Gold Loan service.
 We also attribute our growth to customer loyalty and believe that our customers return to us when they are in need of funds.